Trinity300

 Throughout 2026, we see Trinity300 offering an underlying foundation of excitement, energy, enthusiasm and edification—upon which we can celebrate the church of our ancestors while, more importantly, continuing to build the church of the future—with renewed faith—discerning and contemplating an ever-adapting Christian mission and purpose for the generations to come.

-If you would like to participate in our planning or support Trinity300 in any way, please contact Jeff Clark or Bob Smith at jeffreyclark1@mac.com or rpsmith373@yahoo.com or the Trinity Church offices at 401.846.0660.
+If you would like to participate in our planning or support Trinity300 in any way, please contact Jeff Clark or Bob Smith or call the Trinity Church offices at 401.846.0660.

 If you want to contribute to make Trinity300, donations can be made online.
 Consider $300 for 300!
 We appreciate your support for this incredible year of celebration.